henrik/bookmarks_bar_keyboard_shortcuts/README.markdown

 # Chrome extension: Bookmarks Bar Keyboard Shortcuts

+NOTE: This repo is no longer being maintained.
+Sorry!
+See if there's a more active fork.

 Chrome/Chromium extension.

 Trigger the first ten Bookmarks Bar items with Ctrl+1 through Ctrl+0 (on OS X; it's Alt on Windows, Meta on Linux).